ewan-harney/hpc_blast2taxonomizr/README.md

 (italics highlight differences to the default blast tabular output).
 <br></br>

-All the rows displayed by head (the top 10) probably show results for the same sequence (ASV_1 if following the dada2 pipeline) because usually queries match many sequences in the nt database.
+All the rows displayed by head (the top 10) probably show results for the same sequence (ASV_1 if following the dada2 pipeline) because usually queries match many sequences in the core nt database.
 Sometimes the alignment will be much better for one species than any other, but in other cases the alignments from many sequences will be comparable, and we may need to class the sequence at a higher taxonomic level (e.g. genus or family).
 To provide a likely taxonomic assignmnet for each ASV we will apply a lowest common ancestor (LCA) algorithm.
 <br>
 </details>
 <br>